Thursday marked three years to the day since Syriza, led by Alexis Tsipras, was swept into power on an anti-austerity ticket.

 The bill drastically cuts the level of child benefits, with almost 70,000 families to suffer massive cuts.
 Approximately 15,000 families, mainly those with three children, with an income of more than €33,000, will be deprived of their annual child benefit payments entirely.
 A further 54,550 families with an income of more than €13,500 who have three or more children—a pittance for such a family—will suffer benefit cuts of between 1.66 percent and 32.12 percent.

-Another measure is the establishment of an electronic foreclosures portal next month that will enable the banks to easily offload properties of citizens that have mortgage arrears.
+Another measure is the establishment of an electronic foreclosures portal next month that will enable the banks to easily offload properties of citizens who have mortgage arrears.
 This is to facilitate a smoother running of the process, given that in recent months foreclosures taking place at the district court have been met with fierce resistance by protesters, who were attacked by riot police.
 This measure marks an explicit repudiation of one Syriza’s key anti-austerity slogans before coming into power—“No house in the hands of the bankers.”

 From May, electronic foreclosures will also come into force to settle the debts of members of the public to the state, starting at just €500.
 Citizens will be given just two weeks to settle debts, otherwise their property will be auctioned.